 The Great Firewall

 There are a couple of things you can do to get around this.
 One is to run a search for the name of your website and look for one its alternate domains.
-China-friendly betting websites are aware of the situation and frequently set up new, temporary domains to help customers get around the block.
+China betting sites are aware of the situation and frequently set up new, temporary domains to help customers get around the block.

 Another option is to use a VPN service to encrypt your internet traffic and get around any internet firewalls.
 VPNs are very easy to set up.
 All you need to do is sign up for an account, install the software and click the “connect” button.
 This will grant you full access to the entire internet.